-With every organizing project, I always aim to increase the visibility and accessibility inside a storage space.
+With every organizing project, I always aim to increase the visibility and accessibility of a storage space.
 In this Before & After, few simple changes have made my client’s time in the kitchen a much more enjoyable one.

 BEFORE: Kitchen Cabinets